KDKA-FM: WBZZ "B94"

 At midnight on April 5, 1981, WJOI became WBZZ, and was rebranded as "B94".
 The first song played after the format switch was "It's Still Rock and Roll to Me" by Billy Joel.
 B94 became Pittsburgh's number one Top 40/CHR station, tailoring its programming to not only a younger audience, but also a Pittsburgh audience, and quickly overtook its competitors, including WXKX and WPEZ.
 B94 was also an affiliate of The Rockin' America Top 30 Countdown with Scott Shannon throughout the 1980s, as well as Open House Party with John Garabedian during the 1990s.

-B94 featured local morning shows such as "Quinn and Banana" (hosted by Jim Quinn and "Banana" Don Jefferson) from its debut in 1983 until 1993, and "JohnDaveBubbaShelley" (hosted by John Cline, Dave Kaelin, Marc "Bubba" Snider and Shelley Duffy, along with some minor personality changes) from 1993 through 2004.
+B94 featured local morning shows such as "Quinn and Banana" (hosted by Jim Quinn and "Banana" Don Jefferson) from its debut in 1983 until 1993, "John and Banana" with John Cline from 1993 until 1995, and "JohnDaveBubbaShelley" (hosted by Cline, Dave Kaelin, Marc "Bubba" Snider and Shelley Duffy, along with some minor personality changes) from 1995 through 2004.
 In addition, the station featured a mostly local air staff who were born and/or raised in the area.

 EZ Communications merged with American Radio Systems in July 1997, with ARS merging with Infinity Broadcasting (owned by CBS Radio) in September of that year.
 (Infinity was renamed CBS Radio in December 2005.)
 In 1998, the station relocated from its longtime studios on Mount Washington to Foster Plaza in Green Tree.